 Call for Participation

-We are pleased to announce the “2021 Robert Raskin Student Competition”, which will take place fully online during the AAG Annual Meeting, April 7 – April 11, 2021.
+We are pleased to announce the “2023 Robert Raskin Student Competition”, which will take place in a hybrid format (in-person + online) during the AAG Annual Meeting, March 23 – March 27.
 This competition is sponsored by the AAG Cyberinfrastructure Specialty Group (CISG).
 The competition aims to:

 • Encourage spatial thinking and the development of geospatial CI/CyberGIS in colleges and universities.